usnistgov/trec-browser/browser/src/docs/trec19/entity/runs.md

 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `e7f27d6f1a41aea6f1f76bdef022d643`
-- :material-text: **Run description:** Make use of Stanford Name Entity Identifier and prefer to extract Name entities from table or list which have the common features.
-Reconstruct logical sitemap of the source entity's site and locate the most relevant pages to extract related entity with the target type.And employ different sources such as inlink,google,realname and different homepage features which differ person and product types from that of organization and location.
+- :material-text: **Run description:** Reconstruct logical sitemap of the source entity's site and locate the most relevant pages to extract related entity with the target type.And employ different sources such as inlink,google,realname and different homepage features which differ person and product types from that of organization and location.

 ---
 #### bitDSRRun